-The person-centered plan documents the member's choice of settings and services based on the needs and preferences of the member.
+The person-centered service plan documents the member's choice of settings and services based on the needs and preferences of the member.
 The State will take into account the options provided and choice of the member or their parent or legal guardian when determining HCB settings compliance, thus keeping the end goal of optimizing autonomy, independence, and member choice in mind.
+The State is committed to participating in all opportunities to enhance person-centered HCBS and increasing monitoring, oversight and enforcement of person-centered service planning.
+Person-centered service planning activities will be performed outside the purview of the STP.

-The State will ensure through STP activities and ongoing monitoring and oversight that the person-centered plan documents member choice, needs, preferences, and goals.
-Any modification to the HCBS setting requirements must be documented and supported by the person-centered plan and will only be made on an individual basis.
+The State will ensure through STP activities and ongoing monitoring and oversight that the person-centered service plan documents member choice, needs, preferences, and goals.
+Any modification to the HCBS setting requirements must be documented and supported by the person-centered service plan and will only be made on an individual basis.
 For example, certain HCBS members will have a documented need to reside in a setting utilizing delayed egress and/or secured perimeters.
-State statute and regulation clearly identify the policies and procedures for implementing such interventions 1.
+State statute and regulation clearly identify the policies and procedures for implementing such interventions.

-1 Health and Safety Code Section 1584; 17 CCR 56068 - 56074, 56101, 56620 - 56625; 22 CCR 87705.
+&lt;sup>1 Health and Safety Code Section 1584; 17 CCR 56068 - 56074, 56101, 56620 - 56625; 22 CCR 87705.